jim3692/linuxtracker-extractor/README.md

 # Setup

-### Warning: If all ports are forwarded by default, make sure to disable the access port 9091, or remove the `- 9091:9091` line from `docker-compose.yml`.
+### Warning: If all ports are forwarded by default, make sure to disable the access to port 9091, or remove the `- 9091:9091` line from `docker-compose.yml`.
 This port is used for the control panel of Transmission.

 #### Step 1.
 Download and run the project